City College Has Accreditation Reaffirmed, But 'Ongoing Vigilance' Needed

 The college had announced Carlos Cortez, former head of the San Diego Community College District, as the college's new chancellor, but then did not vote him in.

-Mary Bravewoman, president of the college faculty union, American Federation of Teachers 2121, said she's looking forward to building a relationship and rapport with the incoming chancellor and seeing what innovative ideas she has for moving the college forward so it will be here for another 90 years.
+Mary Bravewoman, president of the college faculty union, American Federation of Teachers Local 2121, said she's looking forward to building a relationship and rapport with the incoming chancellor and seeing what innovative ideas she has for moving the college forward so it will be here for another 90 years.

 She added that she believes the San Francisco Chronicle and the board of trustees owe Cortez an apology.
-A college official, most likely a board member, leaked to that Cortez had been selected in a closed session meeting to the Chronicle.
+A college official, most likely a board member, leaked that Cortez had been selected in a closed session meeting to the Chronicle.
 (Note: The Ingleside Light welcomes leaks!
 Here's how.)

 Messina's contract will be formally voted on at the college board's June 26 meeting.